TNolan01/tommy1/README.md

 - Collate emails of registered user to the site for the creation of a marketing email list targeted towards their previous purchases.
 - Create a new business logo in SVG format that can better promote the brand.
 - Change supplier carousel logos to display all products availible on the site for that particular supplier.
+- Standardize the pictures sizes used on the site and the convert to WebP format.

 [Back to content](#contents)